Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter12.rst

 .. todo::

-    Chapte 12, Add link to chapter 17
+    Chapter 12, Add link to chapter 17

 Details on coding with master pages and Impress templates are given in the |master_use|_ and |points_builder|_ examples in Chapter 17.

 .. todo::

-    Chapte 12, Add link to chapter 14
+    Chapter 12, Add link to chapter 14

 The other Draw/Impress style families are ``cell``, ``graphics`` and ``table``. ``table`` and ``cell`` contain styles which affect the colors used to draw a table and its cells.
 ``graphics`` affects the appearance of shapes.
 Examples of how to use the ``graphics`` style family are given in the |draw_picture|_ example in Chapter 14.